databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210914-new-sql-planner-framework.md

 Different from the `Expression` we mentioned above, the `Expression` inside `Group` take `Group`s as its children instead of `Expression`s, so that equivalent `Expression`s can share the children candidates.

-Take the `JoinCommutivity` example, the `Memo` of original SQL can be represented as:
+Take the `JoinCommutativity` example, the `Memo` of original SQL can be represented as:
 ```
 Group 1: [Get(t)]